-Cones

-or markers
+Cones or markers

-Pupil corner - Can you:
+Challenge yourself - can you:

 - 1. Count how many bean bags and balls are in your area at the end of the game. - 2.
-Add targets into the game for extra bonus points. - 3.
+Add targets into the game for bonus points. - 3.
 Catch any of the bean bags or balls as they are thrown into your area. - 4.
 Come up with some team tactics to beat the opposition.

-Easier Harder Space • Reduce the size of the playing area. • Increase the size of the playing area.
-Task • Shorten the time of each game.
+Easier Harder Space Reduce the size of the playing area. • Increase the size of the playing area.
+Task Shorten the time of each game.
 Players to use their non-dominant hand to throw.
 Equipment Use large balls.
-Reduce the number of bean bags or ball in each team's area.
-Increase the number bean bags or ball in each team's area.
-People • Limit the number of players on each team.
-Increase the number of players on each team.
+Reduce the number of bean bags or balls in each team's area.
+Increase the number of bean bags or balls in each team's area.
+People Limit the number of participants on each team.
+Increase the number of participants on each team.